judeomg/OADF/README.md

 3. **Analyze Data**

+    For popularity and difficulty analysis, refer to the scripts and data located in the RQ1 and RQ2 folders.
-    Perform the analysis based on the datasets provided, such as annotated_dataset.xlsx and sampled_issues.xlsx.
-These files contain preprocessed data for manual or software-assisted analysis of post popularity and difficulty levels.
+For analyzing the challenge taxonomy, use the datasets annotated_dataset.xlsx and sampled_issues.xlsx.
+These files provide the necessary data for exploring and refining the categorization of challenges.
 ---

 ## Project Goals